PSV Eindhoven: Stadium and training facilities

 The Philips Stadion has been awarded four out of five stars by the UEFA Stadium Rankings.
 The ground hold several designated areas.
-The lower terraces on the East stand are considered the proper location for the fanatic viewers.
-There are also separate areas for youngsters up to 16 years old, for the disabled and for fans of the visiting team in the north-west upper corner.
+The lower terraces on the East stand are considered the most popular location for most fans, but there are also separate areas for youngsters up to 16 years old, for the disabled and for away fans in the north-west upper corner.
 A stand named the "Family Corner" specifically serves children up to 12 and their parents.
 For business representatives, the stadium has business rooms and suites, totaling 1186 seats.
 Besides football-related activities, the stadium holds merchandising stores, offices and three restaurants, including the Michelin-star assigned Avant-Garde.
 For the centennial celebrations, a PSV Museum was revealed in the stadium.
-Training sessions by PSV are conducted on De Herdgang, located in the outskirts of Eindhoven in woodland surroundings.
+Training sessions by PSV are conducted on De Herdgang, located in the outskirts of Eindhoven.
 With ten fields and fitness facilities, it also accommodates all PSV youth and amateur teams.
 Its last major renovation occurred in 2019.